 Q: What is your favorite subject in school?

-Q: What is your biggest career goal?
+Q: What are your biggest career goals?